rutishauserlab/SBCAT-release-NWB/README.md

 * **Single Unit Analysis:** This section is preceded by a parameters section, which allows for the control of various stages of the analysis and plotting process.
 For example, one can choose to plot figures for significant cells by setting `paramsSC.doPlot = 1` or filter units being used for analysis by specifying a minimum firing rate threshold `paramsSC.rateFilter`.
 To disable analysis of all cells entirely, set `paramsSC.calcSelective = 0`.

 * **Selectivity by Area:** This section calculates the proportion of category-selective cells across each area measured.
+It is intended to use `importRange = 1:44`.

 * **Single Unit Analysis Example:** This section plots the example category-selective cell that can be found in Fig 3a of Daume et al. To decrease loading time, please set `importRange = 6`.